About:

 [complete]

-Note - this's clear evidence that his army practiced religion, they had a policy against disrespecting divine and sacred artifacts.
+Note - this's clear evidence that his army practiced religion, they had a policy against disrespecting divine & sacred artifacts.
 They had mercy in their heart's, they had a moral code unlike the namard vanaras of Yuddha Kanda who harassed innocent people.
 Salwa's army had respect for the dead too so they spared any tombs.

 He was a braveheart who seeing his death challenged it face-to-face like a tiger.